 The Imperial Elephant Stables 象房 xiàngfáng stood near the Xuanwumen Gate in Beijing.
 Elephants were used in key Imperial ceremonial processions and came from Vietnam and Burma.
 On the sixth day of the sixth month the keepers took the elephants for a thorough wash in the moat surrounding the city wall.

-Riding on an elephant symbolizes happiness 骑象 qí xiàng as it sounds like 吉祥 jí xiáng ‘auspicious’; to reinforce the motif, the cloth on the elephant’s back often shows the symbols for good fortune.
-A vase and an elephant gives the wish 太平有象 tài píng yǒu xiàng ‘great peace and security will soon appear’ (as vase 瓶 píng sounds the same as ‘peace’).
+A picture showing someone riding on an elephant symbolizes happiness 骑象 qí xiàng as it sounds like 吉祥 jí xiáng ‘auspicious; lucky’; to reinforce the motif, the cloth on the elephant’s back often has the symbols for good fortune.
+The cloth represents a saddle 鞍 ān that is a homophone for 安 ān ‘contentment; peace’.
+A vase and an elephant gives the wish for 太平有象 tài píng yǒu xiàng ‘great peace and security will soon appear’ (as vase 瓶 píng sounds the same as ‘peace’).

 Fish symbolize a wish for abundance and affluence, this is one of the best known homophones as 余 yú meaning ‘surplus’ so a child with a fish symbolize a wish for extra children.
 A goldfish 金鱼 jīn yú is a standard symbol for ‘an abundance of gold’.
 Chinese people have for a long time kept fish as pets in ponds and bowls.

-Fish are often eaten at the Spring Festival symbolizing a wish for abundance in the year to come.
-If with a lotus blossom it makes the wish that the surplus should last for years because 莲 lián ‘lotus’ sounds the same as 连 lián ‘successive’.
+Fish are a very important part of the ordinary diet of the Chinese, as fish rather than meat often provide the protein.
+The lower Yangzi river, in particular Jiangsu is known as the ‘land of fish and rice’ with its many lakes and rivers.
+Fish are often eaten at the Spring Festival (when fresh meat is in short supply) symbolizing a wish for abundance in the year to come.
+If shown with a lotus blossom it conceals the wish that the surplus should last for years because 莲 lián ‘lotus’ sounds the same as lián ‘successive’.

-In a tale mentioned in the Three Character Classic, 车胤 Chē Yìn was too poor to use a lamp, in order to study the classics and pass the Imperial examinations he collected many glow-worms so he could see to read at night.
+In a tale mentioned in the Three Character Classic, 车胤 Chē Yìn was too poor to own a lamp, so in order to study the classics and pass the Imperial examinations he collected many glow-worms so he could see to read at night.
 He went on to pass the exams and became a senior government official.